radkin/react_apollo_demo/README.md

 REACT_APP_APOLLO_SERVER='localhost'
 REACT_APP_ENV='development'
 ```
-Production looks like this:
+**Production** looks like this:
 ```bash
 REACT_APP_ENV='production'
 REACT_APP_APOLLO_SERVER= < SUPER SECRET SERVER NAME >
 ```

+**NOTE**: Continuous delivery via _Travis-CI_ has these environment variables defined in their UI.
+That is how it works with firebase and no `.env` file.
+It is only manual deployment using the _firebase_ CLI that requires this file or the environment variables deifined locally.

-It is possible that _Amplify_ will work fine without using environment variables defined in the UI, perhaps compiling with .env will work.
+It is possible that _Amplify_ will work fine without using environment variables defined in the UI, perhaps compiling with `.env` will work.
 This has not been tested.

 ## Author
 radkin@github.com (not a proper email address)